Next Geopolymer Camp: 2014, July 07-09

 GeopolymerCamp is an ad-hoc gathering born from the desire to share and learn in an open environment.
 It is an intense event with discussions and interactions from participants.

-It is not a conference, neither a congress based on extravagant high registration fees and luxus lodging costs; there is no published papers, no proceedings.
+It is not a conference, neither a congress based on extravagant high registration fees and luxus lodging costs.
 It is a casual, informal meeting between anyone who has something to share, to communicate, and anyone with the desire to learn, to interact, and to meet with people.
 Everybody is welcome and invited to join.

 Who shall attend?